SteadyCadence/api-docs/content/06-records.md

 ## Relationships

-> Oliver, there are quite a few errors / gaps in this section.
-Will need your help to fill them in.

 Each location has a relationship with one or more parties, and each of those parties has a specific type of relationship with the land.
 For example, a municipal body may own a park, and a local tribe may have right-of-way access to it.
 Ownership and right-of-way-access are both types of relationships.
 (Note that sometimes you may also see the word "tenure" in lieu of or alongside the word "relationship.")